 The birth of the web gave business owners a whole new lease on life by introducing ecommerce, as well as the challenge of marketing their new online stores.
-With the explosion of internet innovation over the last 10 years, that challenge has become increasingly complicated and resource intensive.
-The fact is that, nowadays, the minimum requirements for cross-channel marketing are higher, and anyone who wants to sell products or services online has got to keep up.
-In this post, we’ll cover the minimum requirements that any serious online business needs to meet in order to stay competitive long term.
+With the explosion of internet innovation over the last 10 years, that challenge has become increasingly complicated and resource-intensive.
+Nowadays, the minimum requirements for cross-channel marketing are higher, and anyone who wants to sell products or services online has got to keep up.
+In this post, we’ll cover the minimum requirements that any serious online business needs to meet to stay competitive long term.

 1. Social is now a way of life